tanyabrassie/npm-cli/src/content/docs/misc/removing-npm.md

 Note that this is only necessary for globally-installed packages.
 Local installs are completely contained within a project's `node_modules` folder.
-Delete that folder, and everything is gone (unless a package's install script is particularly ill-behaved).
+Delete that folder, and everything is gone less a package's install script is particularly ill-behaved).

 This assumes that you installed node and npm in the default place.
 If